Folio III Field Notes

 Step 1: Input → Hidden Layer

-Compute hidden layer pre-activation:
+Compute the hidden layer pre-activation:

 \[ z_1 = x \cdot W_1 + b_1 = \begin{bmatrix}0.5, 0.5\end{bmatrix} \cdot \begin{bmatrix}-0.6, 0.6, 0.4\\-0.6, 0.7, 0.5\end{bmatrix} + \begin{bmatrix}0.3, 0.5, 0.3\end{bmatrix} = \begin{bmatrix}-0.3, 1.15, 0.75\end{bmatrix} \]